xuankimtran/docs-1/pages/katalon-studio/docs/import-export-desired-capabilities.md

 			</td>
 		</tr>
 		<tr>
-			<td>To share the configured desired capabilities for team members to reduce the effort spent on modification and recreation of the same settings.</td>
+			<td>Share the configured desired capabilities for team members to reduce the effort spent on modification and recreation of the same settings.</td>
 		</tr>
 	</tbody>
 </table>